ssu-hongki/hsg-bc/README.md

 python code/train_mlp_policy_final.py
 ```

 The policy is trained with MSE loss between the predicted action and the demonstrated action.
+The model checkpoint will be saved to `mlp_low_level_policy_final.pth`.

-### 4. Run Integrated Inference
+### 4. Run Integrated Inference (Flask Web Server)

-Set the Hugging Face API token as an environment variable.
+Set the Hugging Face API token as an environment variable to use the Qwen LLM planner.

 For Windows: